At a great American BBQ party, what’s the one thing that ties it all together? That makes the cookout so great and memorable?

 Make sure that the lid that you use won’t catch fire or melt.
 A piece of metal roofing will work well for this.

 Branches, stumps, and other types of wood will work fine.
-If the wood is about 4 to 5 inches wide, make sure to cut it in half.
-Make sure you also have a lot of wood on hand, probably about a couple of armfuls just to be on the safe side.
+If the wood is about 4 to 5 inches wide, cut it in half.
+Make sure you also have a lot of wood on hand, probably about a couple of armfuls, just to be on the safe side.

 A stray spark can do a lot of damage.
 Always have a bucket of water or a garden hose near you to help you if something goes awry.